BlockchainCommons/www.blockchaincommons.com/README.md

 Our current projects include:

-* [Gordian Products & Technologies](https://github.com/BlockchainCommons/Gordian) — reference apps that demonstrate the Gordian Principles
+* [Gordian Products & Technologies](https://github.com/BlockchainCommons/Gordian) — reference apps that demonstrate the Gordian Principles.
-* [Gordian Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) — our premiere reference app,
+* [Gordian Seed Tool](https://github.com/BlockchainCommons/GordianSeedTool-iOS) — our premiere reference app, demonstrating how to closely hold a seed and still use it for active management of keys.
+* [Research](https://github.com/BlockchainCommons/Research) — Technical descriptions of our interoperable and open infrastructural and architectural specifications, such as Uniform Resources, SSKR, and Bytewords.
+* [Crypto Commons Libraries](https://github.com/BlockchainCommons/crypto-commons) — reference libraries providing access to interoperable and open infrastructural and architectural specifications, including [Shamir's Secret Sharing](https://github.com/BlockchainCommons/bc-shamir), [Sharded Secret Key Reconstruction](https://github.com/BlockchainCommons/bc-sskr), [Uniform Resources](https://github.com/BlockchainCommons/bc-ur), [Lifehash](https://github.com/BlockchainCommons/bc-lifehash), [Bytewords](https://github.com/BlockchainCommons/bc-bytewords), and more.
-* [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) — tutorials on programming with bitcoin-cli, lightning-cli, and RPC.
+* [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) — our educational course introducing blockchains and Bitcoin.
-* [#SmartCustody](https://www.smartcustody.com/) — documents and tools to better secure your digital assets.
-* [#LetheKit](https://github.com/BlockchainCommons/lethekit) — DIY hardware box and SDK for airgapped cryptography and offline master-key management.
-* [#Seedtool-cli](https://github.com/BlockchainCommons/seedtool-cli) — cross-platform command-line C-based implementation for safe master key generation with support of BIP39 and SLIP39.
-* [Spotbit](https://github.com/BlockchainCommons/spotbit) — self-sovereign cryptocurrency price discovery tool.
-* Cryptographic Libraries — C-based implementations of [BIP39](https://github.com/BlockchainCommons/bc-bip39), [Shamir Secret Sharing](https://github.com/BlockchainCommons/bc-shamir), [SLIP39](https://github.com/BlockchainCommons/bc-slip39), and more.
+* [#SmartCustody](https://www.smartcustody.com/) — our educational course laying out the foundation of responsible key management.

 This video overviews many of our specifications and other initiatives: